DivyaDarshan09/CF-RV-25-05/Project_Plan.md

-# 🚀 CEG Fabless RISC-V Summer Internship 2025
+#  CEG Fabless RISC-V Summer Internship 2025
-### 📡 Collaboration with Vyoma Systems & Shakti Processor Team – IIT Madras
+###  Collaboration with Vyoma Systems & Shakti Processor Team – IIT Madras
+### Domain : Hardware Core/Debug

-## 🧠 Problem Statement
+##  Problem Statement
 C-Class core RTL implementation and simulation: Implement atleast two different branch predictors and evaluate using set of benchmarks given by Shakti team.
 Compare performance of existing gshare predictor and the new predictors.
 Extra credit: Tuning the predictors for higher accuracy/lower misprediction rate.

 ---

-## 👨‍💻 Author
+##  Author
 - Name: Divya Darshan VR & Goutham Badhrinath V
 - Submission Date: 10 July 2025

 ---

-## 🎯 Objective
+##  Objective
 To enhance branch prediction efficiency in the Shakti C-Class Bluespec Core by:

-- ✅ Tuning the existing Bimodal predictor
+- Tuning the existing Bimodal predictor
-- ✅ Designing and integrating a new Tournament predictor
+- Designing and integrating a new Tournament predictor
-- 📈 Evaluating these predictors using CoreMark benchmark results.
+- Evaluating these predictors using CoreMark benchmark results.

 ---

-## 📅 Project Plan
+## Project Plan

-### 1️⃣ Study the Basics
+### Study the Basics
 - Understand branch prediction concepts.
 - Focus on the following algorithms:
   - Bimodal